splawskip/WeatherWise/readme.md

 # WeatherWise

 WeatherWise is a weather application that provides real-time weather information to users.
 It allows users to get accurate weather forecasts, view current weather conditions, and access additional details such as humidity, wind speed, and precipitation.
 The app is built using HTML, CSS, Vanilla JavaScript, and SCSS, following the components approach for the frontend layer and OOP standards for the business logic.
+The SCSS files follows the 7-1 pattern, which is a popular architecture for organizing SCSS files.

 ## See it live